-28 This issue is considered in more detail later in the report.
+30 This issue is considered in more detail later in the report.
 As home indemnity insurance is a consumer protection measure it is important to ensure that consumers stand to incur net benefits in instances where valid claims are made.

-29 The Economic Regulation Authority, November 2012, Consultation with the Building Commission, Department of Commerce.
+31 The Economic Regulation Authority, November 2012, Consultation with the Building Commission.

-30 Similarly, builders are able to lodge complaints against consumers.
+32 Similarly, builders are able to lodge complaints against consumers.

-31 Part 2 outlines the legal requirements of home building works contracts.
+33 Part 2 outlines the legal requirements of home building works contracts.

-32 Schedule 1 outlines the consequences for non fulfilment of conditions.
+34 Schedule 1 outlines the consequences for non fulfilment of conditions.